pyfunc/lib/README.md

 # [lib](http://lib.pyfunc.com)

-all libs for cameramonit, ocr, fin-officer, cfo, and other projects
+libs for cameramonit, ocr, fin-officer, cfo, and other projects

 ## Install